ervandew/eclim/src/doc/content/vim/java/import.rst

   java.lang, or the element is in the same package as the current src file, then a simple prompt will alert you that the element does not need to be imported.

+.. _\:JavaImportMissing:

+If you have numerous elements that you wish to import, you can also use:

+  **:JavaImportMissing**

+which will look for all undefined types and attempt to find possible imports for them.
+If there is a single result then that result will be imported.
+In the event of multiple results for a given type, then you will be prompted to choose the result to import, just like when using **:JavaImport**.

-In addition to importing elements, the plugin provides two additional commands\:
+In addition to importing elements, this plugin provides two additional
+commands:

 .. _\:JavaImportSort: